-Nail technicians sound off about their school experiences and coment on what needs to be done to improve nail care education.
+Nail technicians sound off about their school experiences and comment on what needs to be done to improve nail care education.

-The common denominator among all nail technicians — besides a love of nails and innate people skills — seems to be dissatisfaction with their own schooling.
+The common denominator among all nail technicians, beside a love of nails and innate people skills, seems to be dissatisfaction with their own schooling.
 Talk to any nail technician and before long the subject turns to the state of nail care education in the United States.
 Even the most recalcitrant novice nail technician will usually admit that her school experience left her unready to practice the art of nails.

 Somehow, though, nail professionals are getting trained and are learning the finer points of nail technology.
 They are opening salons and running profitable businesses.
-We assembled a group of nail technicians at a recent trade-show and asked them to talk about nail education.
+We assembled a group of nail technicians at a a recent trade show and asked them to talk about nail education.
 We had nail technicians from Hawaii, Oregon, Ohio, Nevada, California, New Hampshire, Idaho, and Colorado; some who had been in the business less than a year, some as many as 10 years.
-We even had a school instructor who had led the movement to change cosmetology school legislation in her state.
-What follows are their comments, opinions, and calls to action.
-We agreed not to use their full names, and they agreed to be as forthright and honest as possible in talking to us.
+We even had school instructor who had led movement to change cosmetology school legislation in her state.
+What follows are their full names, and they agreed to be as forthright and honest as possible in talking to us.

-Cyndy Drummey, NAILS editor: Let’s talk about your individual school experiences.
+Cyndy Drummey, NAILS editor: Let’s talk about your individual schools experience.
 What was nail school like when you went?

 Nadine: I live in a rural area and I had to drive 40 miles to get to school.
 All the teachers did hair only.
 I was in school for 350 hours and I learned nothing.
 School was just trial and error, and there was no other place to learn nails in this small community.

 Drummey: What do you mean you learned “nothing”?

 Nadine: They taught us hair!
 I learned how to cut hair!